supervisely/developer-portal/getting-started/python-sdk-tutorials/video-and-object-tags.md

 ---
-description: How to create, add, update and remove tags from Video and its annotation objects.
+description: How to create, add, update and remove tags from Video and its objects.
 ---

-# **Tags on Video, its annotation objects and frames**
+# **Tags on Video, its objects and frames**

 ## **Introduction**

-In this tutorial, you will learn how to create new tags for Video, its annotation objects or frames and assign them, update its values or remove at all using the Supervisely SDK.
+In this tutorial, you will learn how to create new tags for Video, its objects or frames and assign them, update its values or remove at all using the Supervisely SDK.

 Supervisely supports different types of tags: